 Not every urinary or pelvic floor disorder requires a surgical solution.After the appropriate evaluation of bladder function and pelvic organ prolapse, patients are offered a variety of surgical or non-surgical options.

-Non-surgical options can include medical management and the use of support devices such as pessaries, while surgical options include surgical management of urinary incontinence, fecal incontinence, and prolapse of the bladder, uterus, cul-de-sac, rectum or vaginal vault.
+Non-surgical options can include medical management, the use of support devices such as pessaries and pelvic floor physical therapy.
+Surgical options may include surgical management of urinary incontinence, fecal incontinence, and prolapse of the bladder, uterus, cul-de-sac, rectum or vaginal vault.